 This quiet early service in the Chapel provides the opportunity to worship with a small group.

 The Gateway Band plays hard-hitting, spiritually evocative jazz each week at this lively, energetic celebration.
 The congregation gathers around the altar as the Eucharist is celebrated, and children often dance and sing.

 The Trinity Cathedral Choir offers excellent music in the Anglican tradition at this more formal service that includes music played by Director of Music and Worship Todd Wilson, one of America’s leading concert organists.

-Solemn Sung Eucharist, 5 pm (first Sunday of the month, October-June):
+Solemn Sung Eucharist, 5 pm (first Sunday of the month, October-May):

 This formal service includes incense, bells, plainsong and the ceremonies of an Anglican high church service.

 Compline, 5 pm (takes place the second and fourth Sundays of the month, October-May, at St. John’s Church in Ohio City, 2600 Church Ave., Cleveland)